-In France, we are involved in the VALOBAT initiative.
-Together with 28 industrial partners, we collect eco-contributions - annual fees as a result of the new legislation on Extended Producers Responsibility (EPR) - and invest in waste recycling, the promotion of reuse and eco-design, and waste valorisation.

-We are also collaborating closely with VITO, an independent research organization aiming at accelerating the transition towards a sustainable future.
-Through the exchange of science-based expertise, we seek to minimize our water usage in the production process and systematically reduce our carbon footprint.
-Our target By the end of this decade, we want to forge new and innovative partnershi trailblaze transparency across the value chain and establish a sustainabili council of external experts to stay on track to full circularity.
-Here is how
+Circular Flanders is the hub and the inspirator for the Flemish circular economy.
+It is a partnership of governments, companies, civil society, and the knowledge community that take action together. 🜔 valobat In France, we are involved in the VALOBAT initiative.
+Together with 28 construction material partners, we created a company to collect "eco-contributions" (annual fees as a result of the new legislation on Extended Producers Responsibility) and reinvest them in initiatives like waste recycling, the promotion of reuse and eco-design, waste valorisation, etc. 🧩 vito We are also collaborating closely with VITO, an independent research organisation aiming at accelerating the transition towards a sustainable future.
+Through the exchange of science-based expertise, we seek to minimise our water usage in the production process and systematically reduce our carbon footprint.
+Our target By the end of this decade, we want to forge new and innovative partnerships, trailblaze transparency across the value chain and establish a sustainability council of external experts to stay on track to full circularity.

+Closing the loop on cladding

+Our plan of action

+Sustainable innovations

-Closing the loop on cladding Our plan of action Sustainable innovations Eric Bertrand - Chief Innovation Officer The last few years, we have radically changed the way we innovate, focusing on two main challenges.
-Discover our improvements so f Transparency across the value chain Eva Angeli - Corporate Social Responsibility Specialist As a group, we are involved in a programme to challenge our suppliers to improve on 21 different criteria.
+Eric Bertrand - Chief Innovation Officer The last few years, we have radically changed the way we innovate, focusing on two main challenges.

+Transparency across the value chain

+Eva Angeli - Corporate Social Responsibility Specialist As a group, we are involved in a programme to challenge our suppliers to improve on 21 different criteria.
 Together, we want to create environmental value and strive for the highest level of transparency.

-Brave leadership

-Michael Fenlon - Head of ETEX Exteriors

-As a building materials producer, we have to acknowledge that a challenge exists and embrace it.
+Brave leadership Michael Fenlon - Head of ETEX Exteriors As a building materials producer, we have to acknowledge that a challenge exists and embrace it.
 Together with people across and outside of the organisation, we want to follow through and really make a difference.